albar965/littlenavmap-manual/en/INFO.md

 Contains two tabs: One tab  `Navmap` explaining the various airport and navaid symbols and a tab `Map` which shows the general legend for the base map like the _OpenStreetMap_ for example.

+The contents of the `Navmap` legend are also available in the online manual: [Nav Map Legend](LEGEND.md).

 Note that the general map legend is not available for all map themes.